kichong/Ether-Flow/design_pattern_decisions.md

 |                |                |                 |  newFlowRequest  |

 ### Mortal
+This contract imports the Destructible.sol contract from the Open Zeppelin library.
+This allows the owner to destroy the contract and remove it from the blockchain.

 ### Speed Bump
 Speed bumps slow down actions if there is a malicious actor found.
 Not used in this contract.